Spaghetoz/Fractals/README.md

 6. Copy all the `.cpp` and `.h` files from `imgui-master` except `imgui_demo.cpp` into the `imgui` folder
 7. Same for `imgui-sfml-2.6.x`
 8. Edit the `imconfig.h` file in the imgui folder by adding the line `#include "imconfig-SFML.h"` after the `#pragma once` line
-9. And then get into your favorite commandline tool, move into the `Fractals` folder and type `mingw32-make`
+9. And then get into your favorite Command line tool, move into the `Fractals` folder and type `mingw32-make`
 10. Enjoy

 ## Some images